 (a) Generally.
 Unless the court orders service by publication pursuant to Rule 31.02, subd.
-3, the summons and petition shall be personally served upon the child's parent or legal custodian, and the summons shall be served personally or by U.S. mail upon all other parties and attorneys.
+3, the summons and petition shall be personally served upon the child's parents or legal guardian, and the summons shall be served personally or by U.S. mail upon all other parties and attorneys.
+Alleged parents and participants shall be served a notice of hearing pursuant to Rule 32.03.
+The court may authorize alternative personal service pursuant to Rule 31.02, subd.
+6.